The United States has July 4. France has 14 juillet. And Switzerland celebrates the National Day on August 1.

 Rivella has been Switzerland's unofficial soda since 1952.
 A myth among newly arrived expats is that Rivella contains milk, when in fact it is made of milk whey.

 Be courageous and give it a try!
 Maybe you will soon count yourself to generations of Swiss who love their Rivella...
-If you do not care for the traditional Rivella rot, the diet blue or the green tea kind, try one of their newest flavors such as peach or rhubarb...
+If you do not care for the traditional Rivella rot or the diet blue kind, try one of their many other flavors.

 Patriotic Swiss Donuts

-Just when you thought you have seen it all comes another product with cult status...
-And we kid you not: 2014 has set the stage for Swissness donuts!
+Just when you thought you have seen it all comes another product with cult status.
+And we kid you not: it's patriotic Swiss donuts!
 These American donuts are covered with red icing and sprinkled with tiny Swiss crosses.

-Definitively an eye catcher for your Swiss National Day party...
+They're definitely an eye-catcher for your Swiss National Day party...

 (For the purpose of this post, Migros has generously offered a complimentary selection of their products.)